sptFredrikLuvo/EPi.Commerce.Payments/Netaxept/README.md

 ### Easy payments ###

 This package supports the easy payments functionality of Netaxept.
 This makes it possible to save the card information of the user at Netaxept.
 Whenever the user pays again with Netaxept only the CVC code needs to be entered.
-After a payment the panHash is saved on the (EPiServer Commerce) customer contact object.
-The next payment the panHash is send to Netaxept for using the easy payments functionality.
+After a payment, the panHash is saved on the (EPiServer Commerce) customer contact object.
+The next payment the panHash is sent to Netaxept for using the easy payments functionality.

 More information about easy payments: https://shop.nets.eu/web/partners/home